Beyond Imported Magic

 About the Editors

-Eden Medina is Associate Professor of Informatics and Computing at Indiana University, Bloomington, and the author of Cybernetic Revolutionaries: Technology and Politics in Allende’s Chile.
+Eden Medina is Associate Professor of Informatics and Computing at Indiana University Bloomington and the author of Cybernetic Revolutionaries: Technology and Politics in Allende’s Chile.
+She received the IEEE Life Member’s Prize in Electrical History in 2007 for her work on Chile’s experiments with cybernetics and socialism.

 Ivan da Costa Marques is Associate Professor in the graduate school of História das Ciências e das Técnicas e Epistemologia (HCTE) at Universidade Federal do Rio de Janeiro.